adonisjs/legacy-docs/2.0/ioc-container.md

 })
 ```

-Above we created a binding with a unique namespace called `App/Hello` which returns a string called `Hello World`.
-Now this binding can be used by resolving it from IoC container.
+Above we created a binding with a unique namespace called `App/Hello` which returns the string `Hello World`.
+This binding can now be used by resolving it from the IoC container.

 ```javascript,line-numbers
 const Hello = use('App/Hello')